d1opensource/fairlight/README.md

 `restii` synthesizes patterns from other libraries, such as [`apollo-client`](https://www.apollographql.com/docs/react/), [`swp`](https://github.com/zeit/swr), and [`react-query`](https://github.com/tannerlinsley/react-query).
 The primary difference is that it's specifically designed for making HTTP calls to your API.
 It allows you to request API data with URL paths, query parameters, request bodies, and HTTP headers.
 The caching layer will deterministically map these HTTP request parameters to response bodies, allowing the user to easily query their API and defer caching logic to `restii`.

-Since it works well for d1g1t's purposes, we decided to open-source the library to help others who are building a REST API-consuming React application.
+Since it works well for d1g1t's purposes, we decided to open-source the library to help others who are building REST API-consuming React applications.

 ## Basic Usage